 The majority of SD residents disagreed that having mountain lions in SD is too dangerous a risk to people.
 In 2002, 62 percent of SD residents disagreed with this statement, 25 percent agreed with it and 13 percent neither agreed not disagreed (Gigliotti et al. 2002).
 Similarly in 2012, 57 percent disagreed that mountain lions were too dangerous a risk to people, 27 percent agreed and 16 percent neither agreed nor disagreed (Gigliotti 2012).
-More recently, in 2018, 53 percent disagreed with this statement, 28 percent agreed and 19 percent neither agreed nor disagreed.
-Black Hills residents were more likely to disagree than residents on the prairie (67% compared to 50%) with the statement that having mountain lions in SD was too dangerous a risk to people (Longmire 2019).
+More recently, in 2018, 53 percent disagreed with this statement, 28 percent agreed and 19 percent neither agreed nor disagreed and 19 percent neither agreed nor disagreed that residents on the prairie (67% compared to 50%) with the statement that having mountain lions in SD was too dangerous a risk to people (Longmire 2019).

 SD residents' concerns for mountain lions killing too many game animals have fluctuated over the years.
 This fluctuation is likely due, in part, to fluctuations in mountain lion, deer, and elk populations in the Black Hills over the last 16 years.
 In 2002, a slight majority of SD residents (52%) disagreed with the statement that they were concerned about mountain lions killing too many game animals.
 One-quarter (25%) were concerned about this and 24 percent neither agreed nor disagreed with this statement (Gigliotti et al. 2002).
 The proportion of SD residents who indicated they were concerned about mountain lions killing too many game animals jumped to nearly half (45%) in 2012, while one-third (33%) were unconcerned and 22 percent neither agreed nor disagreed with the statement (Gigliotti 2012).
-In 2018, the proportion of residents who were concerned about this dropped to 33 percent, 42 percent indicated they were unconcerned, and one-quarter (25%) neither agreed nor disagreed that they were concerned about mountain lions killing too many game animals.
+In 2018, the proportion of residents who were concerned about this dropped to 33 percent, 42 percent indicated they were concerned about this dropped to 33 percent, 42 percent indicated they were concerned about this dropped to 33 percent, 42 percent indicated they were unconcerned, and one-quarter (25%) neither agreed nor disagreed that they were concerned about mountain lions killing too many game animals.
 Black Hills residents were more likely than residents on the prairie (52% compared to 39%) to disagree with this statement (Longmire 2019).